-- When And Why K Santhanam Committee Was Formed?
+- When and why was the K Santhanam Committee formed?

 - Establishing anti-corruption laws.